sbc64/SSD-proposal/README.md

 ### Conclusions

 The possibility of using a multisig to handle the hashmap of a subnet members is present.
 But most of the work is going to be done in creating a UI for the althea  contracts that is capable of interfacing with the multisig contracts.
-The easiest solution I can think off is forking current multisig frontends and adding the current althea front end to it.
+The easiest solution I can think of is forking current multisig frontends (either safe or multisig) and adding the current althea front end to it.